keystone-enclave/keystone/docs/source/Getting-Started/How-Keystone-Works/Keystone-Basics.rst

 Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The host can enter the enclave using ``run_enclave`` SBI call on one of the cores.
+The host asks the SM to enter the enclave on one of the cores.
 The SM releases the PMP permission to the core, and the core starts to execute the enclave.
-The runtime can exit the enclave any time through ``stop_enclave`` or ``exit_enclave`` SBI call.
+The runtime can exit or re-enter the enclave any time.
-When a core exits the enclave, it restores the PMP entry.
+When a core exits/enters the enclave, it accordingly switches the PMP permissions to keep the
-The core can resume the enclave with ``resume_enclave`` SBI call.

-The host can allocate more memory to the enclave using ``extend_enclave`` SBI call.
-This feature is currently under testing, and will be available in the future versions.
+isolation.

 Destruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The host can use ``destroy_enclave`` SBI call to destroy the enclave.
+The host can destroy the enclave to reclaim the memory.
 The SM cleans the EPM and release the PMP entry.
-The host reclaims the EPM and deallocates the memory.